kimdebie/NepalProject/PROCESS.md

 Based on my thought process in preparing for the presentation (and the feedback I got during the presentation) I decided that it would probably be helpful to have some extra charts that allow the user to compare _all_ data over time.
 The current visualizations I have are mostly focused on displaying data per district, but it would also be nice to e.g. have a line graph that shows the number of reports coming in over time for both data sources, to see where peaks are etcetera.
 For now I will focus on the map/barchart part though.

 For _next week_, I will focus on the map and linking data to it, based on filters that are applied.
 Hopefully I should get this working by Tuesday or so.
 I want to spend the rest of the week on building the bar charts.

+###day 6 and 7: 11/12 January

+_Today and yesterday_, I worked on getting the map element fully functional.
+This worked out well and is now done.
+I struggled a bit with saving data globally (so that I can access it from functions outside the d3 function) but I figured it out in the end.
+The appropriate filters (date and data type) are applied, and the data points for each district are counted accordingly.
+The only thing I might still want to improve about the map is the coloring - I now created 9 'buckets' of equal size, but relatively many districts stay on the whiter scale of the spectrum for a long time.
+Maybe the buckets should be of non-equal size, but this is something I can think about in a later stage.
+I also want to add a legend.

+For the rest of the week, I want to focus on implementing the bar chart element.